 If you allow adequate price competition, generally you do not need any more information to determine whether the cost or price is reasonable.
 You can find guidelines on adequate price competition in FAR 15.403-1(c)(1).
 Employ the cost and price negotiation policies provided in the FAR 15.4 and use your agency’s policies as you feel is best.

-A 2009 memo from the Office of Federal Procurement Policy, Increasing Competition and Structuring Contracts for the Best Results [PDF, 103KB], recommends that contracting officers avoid noncompetitive, cost-reimbursement, labor-hour, and time-and-materials contracts as a way to increase competition and avoid overpaying for critical IT systems.
+An October 2009 memo from the Office of Federal Procurement Policy, Increasing Competition and Structuring Contracts for the Best Results [PDF - 103KB], recommends that contracting officers avoid noncompetitive, cost-reimbursement, labor-hour, and time-and-materials contracts as a way to increase competition and avoid overpaying for critical IT systems.

 If you are issuing a time-and-materials order, use the time-and-materials provision in your agency's policies to specify whether hourly labor rates are separate, blended, or a combination of separate and blended.
 The ordering contracting officer should outline this information in the request for quotations (RFQ) or request for proposals (RFP).